wkandek/kubernetes-dev-cluster/Readme.md

 `CPU`          | Default is `1`.
 Recommend at least `2` if the system has the resources.                                     |
 `MEMORY`       | Default is `1024`.
 Recomend a minimum of `1024`.
 More per VM is better if the system has the resources.     |
 ## IV.
 Cluster Installation:

+Please note that this process has not yet been tested on Windows OS platforms but *should* work.

 #### Step 1